 Mitigation: Safeguards implemented to ensure data is not sent to the wrong VA organization are employee security and privacy training and awareness and required reporting of suspicious activity.
-Use of secure passwords, access for need-to-know basis, Personal Identification Version Date: February 27, 2020 Page 17 of 29 Verification (PIV) Cards, Personal Identification Numbers (PIN), encryption, and access controls and authorization are all measures that are utilized.
+Use of secure passwords, access for need-to-know basis, Personal Identification Verification (PIV) Cards, Personal Identification Numbers (PIN), encryption, and access controls and authorization are all measures that are utilized.
 This system is protected by a myriad of security features including limited, approved access, encryption, network isolation, 24hour security monitoring, auditing, security configuration, scanning, patching, personnel security as well as physical security required by FISMA and continually undergoes FISMA standard evaluations and reviews.